Import Subversion Repositories to Git

 (no author) = no_author <no_author@no_author>

-I tried also doing the same without an email address, but it just didn’t work.
+I also tried doing the same without an email address, but it just didn’t work.
 It seems Git requires that all authors have an email address.

-Backup a SourceForge hosted SVN repository – sf-svn-backup
+Back Up a SourceForge-Hosted SVN Repository – sf-svn-backup

-SourceForge urges their users to backup the code repositories of their projects.
-As I have several projects hosted with SourceForge, I should do it too.
-Making the backups isn’t complicated at all, but because it isn’t automated properly, I’ve been lazy with it.
+SourceForge urges its users to back up their projects’ code repositories.
+As I have several projects hosted on SourceForge, I should do it too.
+Making the backups isn’t complicated at all, but because it isn’t properly automated, I’ve been lazy about it.

-sf-svn-backup was written in order to simply automate the process.
-The script is pretty simple to use, just pass as the first argument the project name and the script will write down to stdout the dump file.
+sf-svn-backup was written to simply automate the process.
+The script is pretty simple to use: just pass the project name as the first argument, and the script will write the dump file to stdout.

 For example: